 The following types of myasthenia gravis exist:

-- Congenital myasthenia – not autoimmune disease but a defect in the genes which result in abnormal proteins, inherited as an autosomal recessive disease
+- Congenital myasthenia – not an autoimmune disease but a defect in the genes which result in abnormal proteins, inherited as an autosomal recessive disease

 - Generalized myasthenia gravis – the most common form of the disease.
 The most characteristic occurrence of the disease in women aged 20-30 and men aged 50-60 years